jeffreykegler/hoonlint/misc/whitespace.md

 an inter-line alignment must actually align with a corresponding lexeme on another line.

-# Appendix: Multi-line comment body
+# Appendix: Vertical gap body

-The format of a multi-line comment body obeys the BNF
+The format of a vertical gap body obeys the BNF

 ```
 :start ::= gapComments